She-Codes-Now/Intro-to-JavaScript/README.md

 # Intro to JavaScript

-A brief overivew to get insight into the basics of JavaScript.
+A brief overview to get insight into the basics of JavaScript.

 This workshop is hosted by sheCodesNow: https://www.meetup.com/She-Codes-Now/